broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

     - This workflow needs to be run with the `filter_set_name` input from `GvsCreateFilterSet` step.
     - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 1. `GvsExtractCallset` / `GvsExtractCallsetPgenMerged` workflow
-    - Note that these instructions will need to be repeated for each "[Region](https://support.researchallofus.org/hc/en-us/articles/14929793660948-Smaller-Callsets-for-Analyzing-Short-Read-WGS-SNP-Indel-Data-with-Hail-MT-VCF-and-PLINK)" (interval list) for which a PGEN or VCF deliverable is required for the callset.
+    - You will need to run the `GvsPrepareRangesCallset` workflow for each "[Region](https://support.researchallofus.org/hc/en-us/articles/14929793660948-Smaller-Callsets-for-Analyzing-Short-Read-WGS-SNP-Indel-Data-with-Hail-MT-VCF-and-PLINK)" (interval list) for which a PGEN or VCF deliverable is required for the callset.
         - This workflow transforms the data in the vet tables into a schema optimized for extract.
         - The `enable_extract_table_ttl` input should be set to `true` (the default value is `false`), which will add a TTL of two weeks to the tables it creates.
         - `extract_table_prefix` should be set to a name that is unique to the given Region / interval list.
 See [naming conventions doc](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow) for guidance on what to use.